Sunesu/rlnk/README.md

 # rlnk
-Shortcuts for Roblox games

-Ever wanted to join your favorite roblox game straight from your desktop?
-Now you can!
+An Electron app that allows you to create shortcuts for your favorite roblox games.

 ## Features
 - Easy to use